Clients

 responseExtractor

-The J4pClient provides various variants of a execute() method, which takes either one single request or a list of requests.
+The JolokiaClient provides various variants of a execute() method, which take either one single request or a list of requests.
 For a single request, the preferred HTTP method (GET or POST) can be specified optionally.
-The List<R> argument can be used type only for a homogeneous bulk request, i.e. for multiple requests of the same time.
+The List<R> argument type can be used only for a homogeneous bulk request, i.e. for multiple requests of the same time.
 Otherwise an untyped list must be used.

 J4pQueryParameter enum Description